 We're finally getting newer research teasing out the relationship:

-Our data indicate that the estrogen may increase the number of GABA binding sites by direct interaction with the GABA receptor gene or genes involved in the metabolism of GABA receptor.
+Our data indicate that the estrogen may increase the number of GABA binding sites by direct interaction with the GABA receptor gene or genes involved in the metabolism of the GABA receptor.

 Estrogen is a major string-puller for GABA action in the nervous system.

 And it's spiking and dropping during perimenopause!

 Again, the endocannabinoid system appears to mediate these effects:

 We found recently that 17β-estradiol (E2) acutely suppresses GABAergic inhibition in the hippocampus of female rats through a sex-specific estrogen receptor α (ERα), mGluR, and endocannabinoid-dependent mechanism

 We'll get into that below.

 Then there's estrogen's effect on BDNF, our brain's "fertilizer" and key to ½ of the anxiety circuit (repair).

 In an interesting study, researchers could supplement estradiol and improve performance with mice.